-If you need to study for longer than 10 weeks, read more about our postgraduate pre-sessional English course.
+You can also study pre-sessionals for longer periods – read about our postgraduate pre-sessional English courses.

 How to apply

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

-Documents and information you need
+Documents and information you’ll need

-Evidence of your English language qualifications, if English is not your first language
+- Evidence of your English language qualifications, if English is not your first language

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

 School of Design

-- International: £23,000 (total)
+International: £27,500 (total)

 Read more about paying fees and charges.